sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 ```

 Up to this point, the camera controller isn't actually doing anything.
 The values in our uniform buffer need to be updated.
 There are a few main methods to do that.
-1. We can create a separate buffer and copy it's contents to our `camera_buffer`.
+1. We can create a separate buffer and copy its contents to our `camera_buffer`.
 The new buffer is known as a staging buffer.
 This method is usually how it's done as it allows the contents of the main buffer (in this case `camera_buffer`) to only be accessible by the gpu.
 The gpu can do some speed optimizations which it couldn't if we could access the buffer via the cpu.
-2. We can call on of the mapping method's `map_read_async`, and `map_write_async` on the buffer itself.
-These allow us to access a buffer's contents directly, but requires us to deal with the `async` aspect of these methods this also requires our buffer to use the `BufferUsages::MAP_READ` and/or `BufferUsages::MAP_WRITE`.
+2. We can call one of the mapping methods `map_read_async`, and `map_write_async` on the buffer itself.
+These allow us to access a buffer's contents directly but require us to deal with the `async` aspect of these methods this also requires our buffer to use the `BufferUsages::MAP_READ` and/or `BufferUsages::MAP_WRITE`.
 We won't talk about it here, but you check out [Wgpu without a window](../../showcase/windowless) tutorial if you want to know more.
 3. We can use `write_buffer` on `queue`.

 We're going to use option number 3.